Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Related Work

 \section{Related Work}

-\paragraph{ZSSD Methods.} ZSSD has attracted increasing attention due to its importance in identifying stances toward previously unseen targets~\cite{liang2022zero}.
-Early approaches, such as JoinCL~\cite{liang2022jointcl} and TarBK~\cite{zhu2022enhancing}, rely heavily on supervised learning with large annotated datasets, limiting their generalization to novel targets.
-Recent advances in LLMs have introduced new paradigms for ZSSD, including zero-shot prompting LLMs (ZSPM)~\cite{zhang2023investigating,lan2024stance} and LLM-enhanced fine-tuning-based methods (LEM)~\cite{li2023stance,zhang2024knowledge,dai2025large,zhang2025logic}.
-However, ZSPM methods often underperform due to their lack of task-specific adaptation, while LEM approaches still require extensive instance-level supervision.
+\textbf{ZSSD Methods.} ZSSD has attracted increasing attention due to its importance in identifying stances toward previously unseen targets~\cite{liang2022zero}.
+Early approaches, such as JointCL~\cite{liang2022jointcl} and TarBK~\cite{zhu2022enhancing}, rely heavily on supervised learning with large annotated datasets, limiting their generalization to novel targets.
+Recent advances in LLMs have introduced new paradigms for ZSSD, including zero-shot prompting LLMs~\cite{zhang2023investigating,lan2024stance} and LLM-enhanced fine-tuned models~\cite{li2023stance,zhang2024knowledge,dai2025large,zhang2025logic}.
+However, zero-shot prompting LLMs often underperform due to their lack of task-specific adaptation, while LLM-enhanced fine-tuned models still require extensive instance-level supervision.
 These limitations highlight the need for frameworks that can generalize reasoning patterns to unseen targets without relying on large amounts of labeled data, thereby motivating schema-driven approaches.